scoiatael/plooxjira/README.md

 When I create a milestone on Github, I want respective Jira story to be created.
 When I create a milestone on Github, I want respective Jira story key to be added to it.

+When I add a milestone to issue on Github, I want respective Jira story have sub-task created.